-Ideally, postgraduate students and PDRAs would enjoy a buoyant phase of their scientific careers while they are free to explore science with fewer of the additional professional commitments that more senior academics acquire.
-However, with PhD students and PDRAs usually having only short term contracts, often having to relocate to new cities or countries, and frequently having to establish new working and social relationships, the PhD and PDRA career phase can be quite stressful, exacerbated by financial insecurity, social isolation and greater uncertainty over the future.
-Your physical and emotional health are important, and looking after them will ensure you get the most out of university life.
+Ideally, postgraduate students and PDRAs would enjoy a buoyant phase of their scientific careers while they are free to explore science without many of the additional professional commitments that more senior academics acquire.
+However, as these posts are usually short term contracts and often require relocation to new cities or even countries which means creating new working and social relationships, the PhD and PDRA career phase can be extremely stressful.
+Financial insecurity, social isolation and uncertainty over the future can also add to the pressure of performing well but it is absolutely critical that students take care of their physical and emotional health – looking after them will ensure students get the most out of university life.

-While supervisory team members will have been appointed primarily because of their academic expertise, they will almost certainly have undertaken a doctoral supervision training course at your university.
-Supervisors attend refresher courses every few years and are taught about potential welfare and mental-health issues and where to get support for their students.
+While supervisory team members will have been appointed primarily because of their academic expertise, they have usually undertaken a doctoral supervision training course at your university.
+Supervisors regularly attend refresher courses and are taught about potential welfare and mental-health issues, and where to get support for their students.
 Besides being expected to meet with you regularly to provide academic guidance, they will look out for warning signs of mental health or other issues, but they are physicists, not mind readers or mental-health counsellors, so you may have to raise any concerns of your own volition.
-PDRAs can find themselves having fewer formal contacts, sometimes only the research grant holder or another senior researcher, so having other people to turn to can be important.
+PDRAs can find themselves having fewer formal contacts, sometimes only the research grant holder or another senior researcher, so having other people to turn is important.
 The following ideas and links might be helpful.

-What to do if you need help and support:
+What to do if you need help and support

 - Consult your supervisors or group leader, fellow students/PDRAs or the PGR Student Handbook for guidance on the services available at your institution.